 What makes one salesperson successful and another unsuccessful?
 Popular books target characteristics such as ambition, initiative, self-confidence,...View full detailsfrom $25.75

-Sales training activities are essential for a productive sales team.
-There is much more to effective selling than just having a pitch and closing. ...View full detailsfrom $106.00
+Sales training activities are essential for every productive sales team.
+After all, there's much more to effective selling than just having a pitch...View full detailsfrom $95.00

-You can't turn a tough negotiator into a collaborative, problem-solving partner.
-But you can achieve win-win outcomes if you apply the right negoti...View full detailsfrom $97.50
+You can't turn every tough negotiator into a collaborative, problem-solving partner.
+However, you can achieve more win-win outcomes if you apply th...View full detailsfrom $97.50